THE CHALLENGE OF PARADISE

 In prior centuries, mathematics was taught with a far stronger visual element, such that students felt more connected to reality when studying numbers.
 Detrimentally, since the Renaissance, this has changed drastically, until we find ourselves in a world today where reality shows up on the merest fraction of our mathematics textbooks' pages (pun intended).

-To create a basic foundation for science and patterns, try A Beginner's Guide to Constructing the Universe by Michael Schneider and Patterns in Nature by Peter Stevens.
+To create a basic foundation for science and patterns, start simply with catalog books of minerals, plants and animals, such as the cheap Golden Guides books, to get a rough idea of the world you inhabit.
 For children just getting their first understanding of science, the old but engaging writings of Jean Henri Fabre are delightful: The Story Book of Science, The Wonder Book of Chemistry and The Science of Everyday Things.
-For a general understanding of science and our world for the teenager, I would recommend the excellent book Conceptual Physical Science by Paul Hewitt, et al. Then try fantastic books like Atoms, Electrons, and Change and Molecules, by P.W.
+For a general understanding of science and our world for the teenager, I would recommend the excellent book Conceptual Physical Science by Paul Hewitt, et al. That accomplished, explore Patterns in Nature by Peter Stevens.
+Then try fantastic books like Atoms, Electrons, and Change and Molecules, by P.W.
 Atkins, Structures, or Why Things Don't Fall Down by Gordon, and Metallurgy Fundamentals.
 Thus braced, you may then wish to sample the writings of Philip Ball in Designing the Molecular World and The Self-Made Tapestry.
 Master these few books and you will be well on your way to seeing this life in a whole new light.
 I could recommend far more books, and may do so in the future.

 Generally, the greatest satisfaction I have found in my own life has been in those areas where I have exerted the greatest effort, empowering myself not only to understand reality, but change it to better match my ideals.
 I have certainly found tremendous satisfaction in supporting the effort to revise the current understanding of the atom, and incorporating the nonfictional new atomic theory freely offered on this website into a vision of a better world presented in the novels Death of the Innovator and Triumph of the Innovator sold on this website.
 Now, if mankind simply acts on the evidence, many formerly difficult, if not impossible, goals, shall be met relatively quickly.